maduhaime/predictype/README.md

 ### Families and Predicate Categories

-`PredicType` organizes its predicates into **families**, each corresponding to a major TypeScript data type: array, bigint, boolean, date, function, map, number, object, promise, set, string, symbol.
+PredicType organizes its predicates into **families**, each corresponding to a major TypeScript data type: array, bigint, boolean, date, function, map, number, object, promise, set, string, or symbol.

 Each family exposes several **predicate categories** (also called "methods" or "operators").
 Each category targets a specific aspect of the type (for example: size, membership, comparison, state, etc.).